 It can be tempting to finish someone’s sentences or even assume that they don’t want to participate in a social activity.

-Avoid doing this as much as possible.
-Your older adult deserves to have a say in activities they participate in as well as knowing you’re there for them.
+Avoid doing this whenever possible.
+Your older adult deserves to have a say in the activities they participate in, and to know you’re there for them.

-Interrupting or excluding sends a message that you do not believe they are capable of a conversation or socialization.
+Interrupting or excluding them sends the message that you do not believe they are capable of engaging in conversation or social interaction.

-Active listening is a form of communication that lets the other party know you’re listening.
-Nodding and responding in validating ways help people feel that you want to hear more.
+Active listening is a form of communication that signals to the other party that you’re listening.
+Nodding and responding in validating ways help people feel heard.

-That said, some active listening skills could be more distracting than helpful for some people or in some situations.
+That said, some active listening skills can be more distracting than helpful for certain individuals or in specific situations.

 For example, using small encouragement words such as “uh-huh” might do more harm than good.